MicrosoftDocs/Viva/Viva/insights/azure-templates/ona-insights.md

 ![Within-group trend data.](./images/ona-within-group-trends.png)

 For Within-Group comparisons, you can select a column to sort the table by.
 By default, the highest risk groups are listed first.
+Also, it's important to note that if a group ever has fewer individuals than the minimum group threshold, it will not be shown in the Group Insights table.

 No change in collaboration means the group members or groups collaborated about the same (or less than a 0.05% change) for the months being compared.